amma-athena/dnd-soup/01-scripts/markdown-vs-jupiternotebooks.md

 ## A very quick and dirty conclusion
-While using Jupyter Notebooks is very interesting, I do believe that it is unnecessary at this point in time.
-An MD file will do for the requests script.
+So in conclusion, the question of Markdown vs. Jupyter isn't really about _versus_ at all.
+One is a language, the other _uses_ that language, while also offering other nifty things and functionalities.
+While using Jupyter Notebooks is very interesting, I do believe that it is unnecessary for most parts of this project - at least until we get at actual data analysis and perhaps visualisation.
+A .md or .py file will do for the requests script.
 Once we get to the data-analysis and graph-making part however, I'll absolutely consider using .ipynb.

 See ya.